huyaoyu/Tutorial2020_Stereo/README.md

 5. Go to /Correlation.
 6. Run `python3 LocalTest.py`.

 Similar to 3D cost volume exercise, `LocalTest.py` reads in `Cases.json` file and process all the enabled cases.
 Disparity error map and 3D point cloud will be generated if associated ground truth data or camera parameters are available.
 The color maps are the same with the PSMNU exercise.
 The following figure is one of the results of the sample cases.
-The four sections in this images, in the top-to-bottom and left-to-right order, are the Ref. image, true disparity, disparity error map and the predicted disparity.
+The four sections in this image, in the top-to-bottom and left-to-right order, are the Ref. image, true disparity, disparity error map and the predicted disparity.

 ![Correlation sample output](ReadMeResources/Correlation_SceneFlow_C.png)